qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

     sets in the vertical plan, the maximum height of a side of the triangles to consider
 * |checkbox| :guilabel:`Show bounding boxes`: Especially useful for debugging, shows bounding boxes of nodes in hierarchy
+* The :guilabel:`Overview Switching Scale` option is also available here.
+  See :ref:`vpc_render` for a full description of the available settings.

 .. _point_clouds_rendering: